-- It selects teams rather than projects –a participant team might completely change projects at an early stage;
+- It selects teams rather than projects—a participant team might completely change project at an early stage.

-- Three workshops a year, held as much as possible in ‘retreat’ high-concentration locations, begin with an intense four days built around work on loglines and one-page summaries, without treatments of screenplays.
-The two other workshops take the project to full draft and package, over the following nine months.
+- Three workshops a year, held as much as possible in focused, retreat-style environments.
+The first workshop takes place over an intense four-day period and participants work on loglines and one-page summaries.
+Over the following nine months, the two consecutive workshops take the project to a full draft and package.

 The Central Europe Feature Project was made possible with the generous funding and support of the VGF: